 The Liver Can Detoxify Itself

 The liver is your body’s detoxification organ.
 Sure, poor diet and lifestyle can limit its ability to work optimally, but you can change your diet to support it.
 There is nothing in this product that will help promote weight-loss or appetite suppression.
 It’s essentially a fancy multivitamin.”There’s just no reason to believe this formula is going to help you lose weight,” said our Research Editor.
 “And, if the Paleocleanse ingredients were effective, you could buy them for less individually.”

 “The main source of protein is from peas, being a legume, and containing anti-nutrients and lechtins.
 Why of all sources of protein this company decided to choose this plant is beyond my understanding,” said one user.

 Bad Taste – “Yuck!”

-Several users have reported that this product doesn’t taste very good.
-The labeling isn’t very clear in the fact that it is supposed to be berry flavored.
+Several users have reported that this product doesn’t taste delicious.
+The labeling isn’t obvious in the fact that it is supposed to be berry flavored.

 “I really wish they had listed somewhere easily visible that it is Berry flavor.
 It tastes like drinking Froot Loops.
 I thought, because I didn’t see the flavor listed, that I was getting something unflavored and could mix with my protein shakes,” said one customer.

 Another user said, “Does not taste good.
 Could not stick with it.”

 Our research shows that if something has problems, like if it’s too expensive or tastes bad, dieters just aren’t going to have a high chance of success.
 That means if Paleocleanse Plus is not something the dieter wants to drink, they may not stick around long enough to see any effect at all.

 The Science – “Any Clinical Proof?”

 Paleo Cleanse doesn’t provide any links to published clinical research.
-Ultimately, we know vitamins are good for us but we also know the liver functions of the body’s main detoxification organ.
-There’s just not enough science to support this product as a viable weight-loss solution.
+Ultimately, we know vitamins are good for us, but we also know the body’s main detoxification organ’s liver functions.
+There’s not enough science to support this product as a viable weight-loss solution.